NeosIT/enrichpdf/README.md

 ## EnrichPDF

-Converts plain PDF files into searchable PDF files.
+A node.js application to convert plain PDF files into searchable PDF files.